hailelagi/hailelagi.com/content/notes/inside-a-query-plan.md

 `--SCAN CONSTANT ROW
 ```

 This is what is referred to as a _query plan_, it's the _output_ of a program, like all programs, someone has to write, test and build it, this is called a query/execution engine.
-It takes as input a _query_ typically in a _query language_ here it's SQL and lets you retrieve 'facts':
+It takes as input a _query_ typically in a _query language_ here it's SQL and lets you retrieve 'facts' by isolating the how from the underlying storage[^1]:
 ```
 postgres=# select 1 + 1;
  ?column?